Voynere/Voynere/README.md

 - 🔭 I’m currently working on Analytic System for e-commers
 - 👋 Hi, I’m Voyner Eugene
-- 👀 I’m interesting in Android development and flutter framework, country life, football, family and trip
+- 👀 I’m interesting in flutter framework, country life, football, family and trip
 - 🌱 I’m currently learning <b>Tomsk State University of Control Systems and Radioelectronics</b> by the programming engineering
 - 💞️ I’m looking to collaborate on fintech, startup, it companies or e-commerce